-In some situations, the symptoms of the menopause can result in poor performance or high levels of sickness which meet the triggers within our performance development and attendance management policies.
+In some situations, the symptoms of the menopause can result in poor performance or high levels of sickness which meet the triggers within the Trust's Performance Development and Attendance Management policies.
 In these circumstances it is important that informal conversations have taken place and reasonable adjustments have been made where possible, with time allowed for the adjustments to take effect.
 If concerns remain and are having a continued detrimental impact on the school and performance, then a referral should be made to the Trust's Occupational Health provider.